telerik/ajax-docs/controls/tilelist/tiles/client-side-programming/events/livetile-specific/onclientdataloaded.md

-##

-The **OnClientDataLoaded** event is fired by the **RadLiveTile** when its data request hasreturned successfully.
-It can be used to change the information according to some custom logic or just for notification about the successof the operation.
+The **OnClientDataLoaded** event is fired by the **RadLiveTile** when its data request has returned successfully.
+It can be used to change the information according to some custom logic or just for notification about the success of the operation.

 The event handler receives two arguments: